GB609/batocera-ES-onArch/sources/page-template/.manuals/dev/index.md

 # Developer Documentation

+This documentation explains all source files and the general structure of the repository.

 ## Repository structure

 - `scripts`: Contains scripts used for building and/or testing only.
 Will not be included in package.